Xunnamius/projector-lens-lib-cjs/README.md

 ![Mentok the MIND TAKER v2](https://media4.giphy.com/media/4xd9SFsmkheX6/giphy.gif)

 > Not meant for public consumption.
-Do not install this!
+Do not install this!!!

 ## Install